Tianmouc/tianmouc_paper_code/README.md

 │      └── datareader : the raw data decoder and data reader

-├── data

-│      ├── tianmouc_evaluation_data : Part of the labeled data for demo evaluation
+│      └── data(tianmouc_evaluation_data): Part of the labeled data for demo evaluation and ckpts

 │          └── ckpts  : 3 pytorch models used in this paper